MarnixCroes/libbitcoin-doc/docs/FAQ.md

 ### What are the minimal requirements to run Libbitcoin?

-Libbitcoin is offically supported and tested on Ubuntu 24.04, macOS 14.7.2 and Windows 10.0.20348.
+Libbitcoin is offically supported and tested on Ubuntu 24.04, latest macOS and latest Windows.

 It should run on as low as 8 GiB RAM, however Libbitcoin does not spend resources on supporting lower level hardware.